"Be Patient" | A Conversation About Angel Investing w/ Pascal Levy-Garboua (Part 1)

 All in all, some investors have the opportunity to de-risk their investment by selling slightly ahead of the IPO (it happened with Uber, it happened with Facebook), but I wouldn’t talk of a liquid secondary market per se.
 For such a market to exist, you need many companies that are very hot on the market, and whose board makes it possible for early investors to sell their shares to third parties.
 It’s a very narrow category—for the time being.

-Stay tuned for Part 2 of my conversation with Pascal, which will be sent out tomorrow 🤗
+Continue to Part 2 of my conversation with Pascal 🤗

 Investors in European startups need a clearer path to exit (Sifted, September 2019)